kschan0214/sepia/README.md

 If you encounter a bug in SEPIA, please report to [github page](https://github.com/kschan0214/sepia/issues).

-If you have a more general question reagrding the usgae of SEPIA and/or other QSM questions, please make use of [github page](https://github.com/kschan0214/sepia/discussions).
+If you have a more general question regarding the usage of SEPIA and/or other QSM questions, please make use of [github page](https://github.com/kschan0214/sepia/discussions).

 ## Update notes